-- performance required, or any special entrance requirements such as interviews or the preparation of folios, etc. - 6.
-Discuss your proposed pathway with your parents and teachers.
+- 6. Discuss your proposed pathway with your parents and teachers.
 Make sure that you are clear that this is the pathway you wish to pursue, and are fully informed about what you need to do to be successful in pursuing this option. - 7.
-Complete the subject preferences form and submit it on time
+Complete the subject preferences form and submit it on time.